 It will be assumed that the default Hirschberg strategy is selected.

-causes hlp_predict_pros_events
+hlp_phr_module causes hlp_predict_pros_events to call

-.
+hlp_addacc_module.
 This module is in file

 $CHATR_ROOT/src/hlp/hlp_addacc.c

-The module hlp_addacc_module
+The module hlp_addacc_module calls three functions;

-and
+hlp_mark_aux, aa_complex_nominals and

-.
+aa_assign_accents.
 These functions perform three actions

-function finds a verb, it is tested
+Each time the hlp_mark_aux function finds a verb, it is tested

 to determine if it may actually be an auxiliary.(5) If this proves so, a `(CAT Aux)' is added to the